jaysamthanki/lampserver/README.md

-# lampserver
+# LAMP Server
-LAMP Server optimized for security and performance
+LAMP Server optimized for security and performance.